kolmoblocks/docs/content/documentation/whitepaper.md

 Let’s choose to take the first 5 digits of SHA256 of data blocks as our illustrative cryptographic hash function.
 For example, ”ABABABF”, an ASCII-serialized string, can be can identified by its hash **CC646**.

-Nodes of the the hash-based CANP network are designed to be able to request their peers for this data block by its hash, and the peer node to send the requested data in response.
+Nodes of the hash-based CANP network are designed to be able to request their peers for this data block by its hash, and the peer node to send the requested data in response.

 Let’s consider the scenario where the serving node sends the requested block to the consumer not in a raw byte form, but as the following dynamic programming language script (say, a Python script):